-Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that the Company will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+Trade and other payables are obligations to pay for goods or services that have been acquired in result of a past event, it is probable that the Company will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the statement of financial position date, taking into account the risks and uncertainties surrounding the obligation.
-Where a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows.

-When some or all of the economic benefits required to settle a provision are expected to be recovered from a third party, the receivable is recognised as an asset if it is virtually certain that reimbursement will be received and the amount of the receivable can be measured reliably.

-2.3.9 Foreign currency translation

-In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
+Where a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash When some or all of the economic benefits required to settle a provision are expected to be recovered from a third party, the receivable is recognised as an asset if it is virtually certain that reimbursement will be received and the amount of the receivable can be measured reliably.
+2.3.9 Foreign currency translation In preparing the financial statements of the Company, transactions in currencies other than the prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Nonmonetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
 Exchange differences on monetary items are recognised in profit or loss in the period in which they arise except as otherwise stated in the Standards.
+2.3.10 Dividend distributions